 24

-Steins; Gate is a captivating sci-fi thriller anime adapted from the visual novel by 5pb. and Nitroplus.
-The story follows Rintaro Okabe, an eccentric self-proclaimed mad scientist who operates a makeshift laboratory in Akihabara.
+Steins; Gate stands out as a gripping sci-fi thriller anime, adapted from the acclaimed visual novel by 5pb. and Nitroplus.
+The series centers on Rintaro Okabe, an eccentric and self-styled mad scientist who operates a makeshift lab in the heart of Akihabara.

 Recommended: